Notifications

 You can enable the following options across the workspace:

-• Team-based notifications are about entities owned by a team.
+Team based These are about the entities owned by a team.

-• For example, if the on-call changes for an entity, then the team who owns that entity will receive a notification.
+You enable the Team-based "On-call changes" notification and team itself has a Slack channel linked; When on-call changes for an entity, the team members who own the entity receive a notification.

-• If the owner and the entity share the same Slack or MS Teams channel, Cortex will not send a duplicate notification; it will only notify the owner.
+The Slack or MS Teams channel tied to an entity in Cortex If the entity's owner and the entity share the same Slack channel, Cortex will only notify the owner; a duplicate notification won't be sent.

 Configure notifications in the UI